python-pillow/Pillow/docs/handbook/tutorial.rst

         # ...do something to frame...

-Batch processing with Pathlib
+Batch processing with pathlib
 -----------------------------

-This example uses PIL together with pathlib, in order to reduce the quality of all png images in a folder
+This example uses Pillow together with pathlib, in order to reduce the quality of all PNG images in a folder:

 ::

+    from pathlib import Path
     from PIL import Image
-    from pathlib import Path

-    def compressImg(filepath):
+    def compress_image(filepath):
         file = filepath.stem
         with Image.open(filepath) as img:
-            if img.mode != 'RGB':
+            if img.mode != "RGB":
-                img = img.convert('RGB')
+                img = img.convert("RGB")
-            img.save(file + ".jpg",
+            img.save(file + ".jpg", "JPEG", optimize=True, quality=80)
-                    "JPEG",
-                    optimize=True,
-                    quality=80)
         return